magentabusiness/IoT-Quickstart/docs/Ublox_SARA_R412/NBIoT_Network_Selection.md

-# Connect SARA R412 to Magenta LTE-M Network
+# Connect Ublox SARA R412 to Magenta NB-IoT Network

 !> Prerequisites
- >If you using R412 EVK (Evaluation kit), download m-center software from [U-Blox website download section.](https://www.u-blox.com/en/evk-downloads)
+ > If you using R412 EVK (Evaluation kit), download m-center software from [U-Blox website download section.](https://www.u-blox.com/en/evk-downloads)
  >Insert the Simcard in proper simcard slot and connect the antennas.
  >If you using module, open the respective port for the AT commands.
  >IF you using EVK, open m-center AT terminal.

 # General AT commands and response from Module
 * For EVK users, just click on Get info button.
 Do not need to enter general information commands manually.